timelsass/theme-sniffer/readme.txt

 = What options are there? =

+* `Select Standard` - Select the standard with which you would like to sniff the theme
 * `Hide Warning` - Enable this to hide warnings
-* Raw Output` - Enable this to display sniff report in plaintext format.
+* `Raw Output` - Enable this to display sniff report in plaintext format.
 Suitable to copy/paste report to trac ticket
+* `PHP version` - Select the minimum PHP Version to check if your theme will work with that version

 == Changelog ==

-= 1.0 =
+= 0.1.5 =
-* Initial release
+* Initial pre-release